 WISE: He left me and Jack Moss, who was his business manager, in charge.
-So, Welles wasn’t around when the picture was edited and scoring was done and he had nothing to do with the final scoring.
+So, Welles wasn’t around when the picture was edited and the scoring was done and so, he had nothing to do with the final scoring.
 At a certain point the studio became concerned because they had a lot of money tied up in the picture; about a million dollars, which was a big budget in those days.
-So we went out for some previews with our work print.
-We’d usually preview a picture in one of the local theatres that could play separate picture and sound tracks.
+So, after we got it all finished we went out for some previews with our work print.
+Orson was not up here when we previewed the film.
+We’d usually preview a picture in one of the local theaters that could play separate picture and sound tracks.
 We’d get a temp track and go out and do a sneak preview.

 THOMAS: Did you preview KANE?

 WISE: No, we didn’t on KANE.
 There were no previews.
 But the studio decided they wanted to have a test screening for THE MAGNIFICENT AMBERSONS.
 We had sent Welles a print and he wanted some changes made which we made and we took the picture off to preview.
 It was standard practice to take a picture out and we took this one to Pomona.
-We all thought we had a smashing picture, a marvelous picture, but the preview was just a disaster .
+We all thought we had a smashing picture, a marvelous picture.
+We really thought we had a classic film.
+But the preview was just a disaster; an absolute disaster .
 The worst I’ve ever experienced.
+They walked out in droves and was as disastrous a preview as you could possibly imagine.
 Thinking we had a smash hit, and to have people just laugh at it and walk out, boy, it’s tough.
-The audience disliked it and they wouldn’t sit still through it.
+The audience disliked it; the audience didn’t like it at all and they wouldn’t sit still through it.
 In the first reel they walked out in droves and during the course of the film a lot of people left.
 It was long and they didn’t find it interesting.
 They laughed at a lot of it at inappropriate times and laughed at some of the performances.
-They were laughing and laughed at Aggie Moorehead’s character and it was an absolute disaster.
+They were laughing and laughed at Aggie Moorehead’s character all through the thing and it was an absolute disaster.
 As disastrous a preview as you could possibly imagine.
 It was just terrible.
 A lot of people just couldn’t stand the film.
 The studio was naturally very upset.
 They had a lot of money in this film and they wanted to get it out and their edict was, “we’ve got to get a picture that the audience will sit for and that we can release.”
 So what were we going to do with it?
 Welles was in South America making a film for the government.
-They were fed up with Welles.
-Jack Moss, Welles’ man here and an associate producer on the film and I were kind of caught in the middle between Orson and his inability to come up here and do anything about it.
+RKO was fed up with Welles.
+So, Jack Moss–Welles’ man here, and an associate producer on the film–and I were kind of caught in the middle.
+We were between Orson and his inability to come up here to do anything about it but still wanting a voice in it and on the other hand the studio which wanted to get something done with this film that would allow them to release it.
+That’s literally it.
 We had a picture with major problems.
 As I recall, it was a long picture so we decided to take it back and do some editing and try to cut out some of the places where the laughs were bad

 THOMAS: Two hours and 12 minutes.

 WISE: I thought it was longer.
 Then we took it out again for another screening.
 We had cut some and re-arranged things.
 We took it to Pasadena and it played a little better but still not acceptable.
 There were still some bad laughs and walkouts, so we had to cut it again.
+Orson was in South America.
 We cut out the scenes with Aggie Moorehead where they were laughing at her over-the-top performance.
 We had cut it three times.
-Consequently, we did cut about 35 or 40 minutes of the original film and we had to make two or three or four bridge scenes to tie it together and a new ending was shot.
+Consequently, we did cut about 35 or 40 minutes out of the original film and we had to make two or three or four bridge scenes to tie it together and a new ending was shot.
 The third time we took it to Inglewood.
 Then after the fourth preview when there was a new ending put on we took it to Long Beach.
 When we screened it the fourth time after making all these changes – we finally had a preview that an audience seemed to sit for.
 There were no walk-outs.
 They sat for it, and they didn’t walk out.
 There were no bad laughs.
 We now had a version that would play for an audience.
-At least not walk out and didn’t get any bad laughs.
-Because everything seemed to play all right that was the picture and that’s the way the picture went out to theaters.
-Well, I’m sorry about that because I was involved in all the cuts and it’s too bad because it was a marvelous film at its full length, but the audience couldn’t stand it.
+At least not walk out on and it didn’t get any bad laughs.
+Because everything seemed to play all right that was the picture and that’s the way the picture went out to theaters and that’s the picture you will see today.
+I was involved in all the cuts but under the circumstances it couldn’t be helped.
+And it’s too bad because it was a marvelous film at its full length, but the audience couldn’t stand it.
 I would have to say this; from a purely artistic point of view – purely – that it was probably a better film in its entirety looking at it from a film buff stand point.
 I don’t think there is any question of that.
 But we were faced with the realities of the other part of it.
 But it was one of those circumstance that couldn’t be helped.
 Welles was not up here when we previewed the film but I can say that all of us did the very best job we could with the problem.
 I feel all of us tried to keep the best of Welles’ concept and still lick the problem while retaining every bit of the feeling and the quality of what Orson was trying to do.